-The remaining 156 acres in Parcels 135-137 and 140 in the Fall River Mills planning unit will be retained by PG&E and will be the subject of a separate LCCP.
+Approximately 144 acres in Parcels 103-107 and 109 in the Fall River Mills planning unit will be retained by PG&E and are the subject of a separate LCCP.

 4. Finding of Donee Funding and Other Capacity to Maintain Lands to Preserve and/or Enhance the BPVs